jw2249a/2017-bayes-audit/2017-code/README.md

 styles, then the collections file shows every contest that may appear on any allowed ballot in the collection.

-## Vote file
+## Reported Vote file

-A **vote file** is a CSV format file containing a number of rows, where each row represents a voter's choices for a particular contest.
+A **reported vote file** is a CSV format file containing a number of rows, where each row represents a voter's choices for a particular contest.

 The format is capable of representing votes in more complex voting schemes, like approval or instant runoff (IRV).

-Here are the fields of a row of a vote file:
+Here are the fields of a row of a reported vote file:

-1. **Paper Ballot Collection Identifier** (pbcid)
+1. **Paper Ballot Collection Identifier** (pbcid) Typically, all rows in a vote file will have the same pbcid.

+2. **Source**: An indication of the source of this ballot.
+Might be a scanner id or other indicator.
+Could just be "L" for "listing".

 2. **Ballot identifier** (bid)